gravitational/gravity/examples/tensorflow-resnet/README.md

 # Image classification

 Image classification requests should be done on a machine with Docker installed.
 Take note of one of the server's available IPs and confirm the available NodePort.
 By default it should be 30090.
-After invoking you will recieve a result tensor.
+After invoking you will receive a result tensor.
 The [./tensorClientResources/class.json](./tensorClientResources/class.json) has an array with the names of the results.
 Note that the classification in the JSON file is one number less then the result.
 For example if you gave an image of a hammerhead shark you would receive the number 5 tensor result which is number 4 below.